willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

 This development lifecycle taught me many lessons and the importance of writing tests first during development.
 However, when it came to cases where the feature was what I thought would be a minor.
 In most of these cases, it usually burned me due to some unexplained errors popping up late into production, such as when the GUI and engine were confusing piece colours.
 This was annoying as it brought up unexpected board array indexes as valid moves for each side's pawn piece.

 Due to the way I encoded pieces and the board in general, I encountered a few issues while writing the tests.
 Each piece from each side was assigned a numeric identifier, and the board array was 120 in length.
 It proved challenging to populate these arrays (See Figure 26 below) manually, Mainly when setting up custom board positions to test.
-To combat this, I wrote a custom function within the code to take in a string representation of a chessboard and convert it to an actual board array in memory (See Appendix X: Figure x).
-This meant that I could set up simple custom board positions to test code functionality more easily (See Appendix X: Figure X).
+To combat this, I wrote a custom function within the code to take in a string representation of a chessboard and convert it to an actual board array in memory (See Appendix F: Figure 32).
+This meant that I could set up simple custom board positions to test code functionality more easily using a string representation of the board.

 ```c#
         [TestMethod]